-I’d say that working in marketing and comms in an SU is a really good amalgamation of the agency-side and client-side public sector experience.
+I’d say that working in marketing and comms in an SU / Student Associations is a really good amalgamation of the agency-side and client-side public sector experience.

 It’s a relatively small organisation (around 40 core staff), which means you have lots of flexibility and agility to act and innovate.
 And as around a third of your audience changes every year, you absolutely have to remain at the top of your game to anticipate change, and provide creative solutions for it.
 It’s a pretty young workforce – meaning your team tends to be full of people with energy and creativity, and looking to develop their skills.